Showing posts with label first flight. Show all posts

 "His First Flight" by Liam O'Flaherty is a heartwarming tale about a young seagull who was initially afraid to fly.
 Despite being a slow learner and facing taunts and threats from his family, the young seagull only needed some motivation.
 One day, his family left him alone on a ledge as punishment, and he cried out to his mother for food.

 To his surprise, his mother flew over to him with a piece of fish in her beak.
 As the young seagull dived at the fish, he found himself falling into space.
 But, with his natural instincts, he spread his wings and flapped them.
-Suddenly, he soared upwards, and all his fear vanished in an instant.
-This was a joyous moment for his family, and the young seagull realized that he had forgotten his fear of flying.
+Suddenly, he soared upwards, and all his fear vanished instantly.
+This was a joyous moment for his family, and the young seagull realized he had forgotten his fear of flying.

 Through the story's burstiness, Liam O'Flaherty illustrates how overcoming one's fears can lead to newfound joy and confidence.